 Establishing a more direct relationship with the garden.

 On the east side of the parcel, a 20m long garden invites the morning sun to illuminate the house.
 The original building presented a relatively closed façade.
 Interior and exterior spaces did not benefit from each other; they seem to have been conceived as separate entities.
-In our intervention, and contrarily to the passive attitude offered toward Weissensteinstrasse, we decided to open the façade as much as possible.
+In our intervention, and contrarily to the quiet attitude offered toward Weissensteinstrasse, we decided to open the façade as much as possible.
 The main living space in the ground floor could be understood as part of the garden, and vice versa.
 The wall separating the main living space from the kitchen and entry hall is finished with Black Ofram panels.
 Conceptually this wall belongs to the world of trees and nature, it just happens to be inside.
 On the first floor a similar condition is achieved with the only difference that the existing balcony mediates between Master Bedroom and garden.